Voortrekkers (youth organisation): 1989-1997

 Ds.
 (Reverend) J. P. L. (“Oom Johan”) van der Walt was elected as leader for the Voortrekkers in 1989.
 The Voortrekkers started to transform the movement in 1989, adapting its constitution for a changing South Africa.

-1997-2001
+1997-2001: New symbols

 At the Voortrekker’s national congress at Hartenbos in 1997, Prof Tom Dreyer was elected as new leader until 2001.
+This congress was marked by a debate whether the new South African flag from 1994 and other National symbols should be used in the Voortrekkers.
+The vast majority voted for Dreyer, who was in favour of adopting the new symbols.
+A short while after the congress, Theuns de Wet broke away with "a small group" of Voortrekkers to form the Afrikaner Kultuurbond.

-During his term, the old-fashioned and formal uniform, was replaced with a modern Voortrekker uniform.
+During Dreyer's term, the old-fashioned and formal, militaristic uniform, was replaced with a more modern and cost-effective Voortrekker attire.
+This consists of a blue or red polo shirt with the emblem, jeans and dark blue waistcoat that is adorned with badges, representing the training modules that the wearer has completed.

 2001-2013

-During the congress of 2001 in Pretoria, the eighth leader of the Voortrekker, Prof. T. P. Strauss (“oom Piet”) was elected.

-Constant adaptations were made, and are still made, to transform the Voortrekkers to a more modern youth movement for Afrikaners.

-At the congress of 2005, Prof Strauss was once again elected as leader for the next four years.
-In 2009 he was again elected as the leader of the Voortrekkers.
+During the congress of 2001 in Pretoria, the eighth leader of the Voortrekker, Prof. T. P. Strauss (“Oom Piet”) was elected.
+Constant adaptations were made, and are still made, to transform the Voortrekkers to a modern and "forward-looking" youth movement for Afrikaners.
+At the congresses of 2005 and 2009 respectively, Prof Strauss was re-elected as leader for two more four-year terms.